-- 29. Our 2021 decision allowed Transpower to recover its actual DY21 opex, by amending Transpower's IPP determination to: - 29.1 increase the 'opex allowance' provided for in clause 29.1.6(a) of the Transpower IPP determination for the purposes of the wash-up building blocks calculation from \$271.5 million to \$276.5 million; and - increase the 'forecast opex' provided for in clause 33.2.1 of the Transpower IPP determination for the purposes of the IRIS calculation from \$281.2 million to \$286.2 million. - 30.
-We did not increase the 'standard incentive rate base capex allowance' in clause 31.2.5 and Schedule C4 (columns 5 and 7) of the Transpower IPP determination for the purposes of the base capex expenditure adjustment, as none of the incurred expenditure advised to us by Transpower for 2020-21 was capex.
+- 39. Our 2021 decision allowed Transpower to recover its actual DY21 opex, by amending Transpower's IPP determination to: - increase the 'opex allowance' provided for in clause 29.1.6(a) of the Transpower IPP determination for the purposes of the wash-up building blocks calculation from \$271.5 million to \$276.5 million; and - increase the 'forecast opex' provided for in clause 33.2.1 of the Transpower IPP determination for the purposes of the IRIS calculation from \$281.2 million to \$286.2 million. - 40.
+We did not increase the 'standard incentive rate base capex allowance' in clause 31.2.5 and Schedule C4 (columns 5 and 7) of the Transpower IPP determination for the purposes of the base capex expenditure adjustment, as none of the incurred expenditure advised to us by Transpower for 2020-21 was capex. - 41.
+In practice, these amendments allow Transpower to recover its actual DY21 opex in the RCP4 price path (ie, in the next regulatory period), with an appropriate adjustment for the time value of money.